sanket0211/cbioportal/docs/Deploy-Using-Docker.md

 - **{TAG}**: The cBioPortal Version that you would like to run, _i.e **latest**_.

 ### 3.2 Run the cBioPortal docker container

+In a docker terminal type the following command:

 ##### Template